 Residential Mental Health Support Focused On Your Personal Growth!

-With the unique needs of young women in mind, Riverview offers a healthy and stable homelike environment where one can grow towards self-responsibility with the goal of integrating successfully back into the family home or into the community as a capable and independent young adult.
+With the unique needs of young men in mind, Riverview offers a healthy and stable homelike environment where one can grow towards self-responsibility with the goal of integrating successfully back into the family home or into the community as a capable and independent young adult.

 A multi-disciplinary team will be assigned to work with each youth and family.
 Team members would include the program supervisor, the primary case worker assigned, a social worker, teacher, youth and family, and others as the need indicates.

-The Riverview program is designed to meet the adolescent development, female gender-specific, unique mental health and life experiences of each youth.
+The Riverview program is designed to meet the adolescent development, unique mental health and life experiences of each youth.
 The program operates through trauma-informed, relationship-oriented and resiliency perspectives.
 A sense of intrapersonal, environment and interpersonal safety are key areas of focus that permeate the program as the youth work through past experiences and build new skills for success.

-Riverview helps female youth with complex needs to increase social competencies and resolve past trauma impact that will end the cycle of multiple placements and moves that these young women have often experienced.
+Riverview helps youth with complex needs to increase social competencies and resolve past trauma impact that will end the cycle of multiple placements and moves that these young men have often experienced.
 Located just down the road from our main Ailsa Craig rural campus, we offer safety and stability to support growth towards health and self-responsibility.
 Our rural campus provides a therapeutic group living environment supported by Nurse Practitioner services, individual and/or family psychotherapy, our on-site school plus social, recreation and leisure opportunities.